brianadams2337/containerstore-demo/.changeset/twelve-ghosts-watch.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[ShopSwitcher] Show the language code rather than the language in the ShopSwitcher button.
+[ShopSwitcher] Updated the `ShopSwitcher` component to display the language code instead of the full language name.